Power Windows (album): Production

-Recording began at The Manor Studios in Oxfordshire, England, where the basic rhythm, keyboards, and bass tracks were recorded more quickly than usual, in the span of five weeks, to capture more spontaneous performances ready for overdubs.
-Here, the music was recorded using two Studer A800 24-track tape machines with an SSL console.
+At the Manor, the music was recorded using two Studer A800 24-track tape machines with an SSL console.
 It was during sessions at The Manor where Rush brought in musician Andy Richards to play additional synthesizers and assist in their programming.
 His rig consisted of a PPG Wave 2.3 synthesizer connected to a Roland Super Jupiter module through a MIDI system, a Yamaha QX-1 digital sequencer, and a Roland Jupiter-8 and Yamaha DX7 synthesizer.
 In one instance, Peart's drum technician Larry Allen drove with him to London to collect a set of African and Indian drums to use on "Mystic Rhythms", and bongos for "Territories".

 In May 1985, the band had relocated to AIR Studios in the island of Montserrat in the Caribbean.
 They had discussed recording at the studio for several years and booked the facility for three weeks for Lifeson to record guitar overdubs.
 The tracks were put down using two Studer tape recorders with a Neve console.
 Collins recalled this period of recording as painstaking work due to the various combination of microphone and amplifier set-ups that were experimented.
 This was followed by a return to England in June to record in London, firstly at SARM East Studios.
 The band chose to live together in a single apartment rather than separate hotel rooms.
 At SARM East, the guitar solos and Lee's vocals were put down.